timeXplain -- A Framework for Explaining the Predictions of Time Series Classifiers: The timeXplain Mappings

 \section{The timeXplain Mappings}

-While \texttt{Kernel SHAP} can generate model-agnostic explanations, it crucially depends on well-designed mappings for the specific application domain; a task that is left to the user.
-The fragments of the specimen $\x$ defined by $h_{\x}$ need to be intuitively understandable for the impact values to be meaningful.
-Conversely, unsuitable mappings not adapted to the model or the data could produce misleading explanations, counteracting the whole idea of interpretability.
+While \texttt{Kernel SHAP} can generate model-agnostic explanations, it crucially depends on well-designed mappings for the specific application domain.
+The fragments of the specimen $\x$ defined by $h_{\x}$ need to be intuitively understandable for the impacts to be meaningful.
+Mappings not adapted to the data could produce misleading explanations, counteracting the whole idea of interpretability.
 This makes the construction of good mappings an important challenge.

 We now describe the \TXP framework and propose expressive mappings for time series data.
-It is well-known that time series can be seen not only as a sequence of values over time but also as a superposition of different frequencies, with the Fourier transform connecting these dual views~\cite{oppenheim10}.
-Our mappings take both views as well as the statistics of the specimen into account.
+It is well-known that time series can be seen both as values over time and as a superposition of frequencies, with the Fourier transform connecting these dual views~\cite{oppenheim10}.
+Our mappings take both domains as well as the statistics of time series into account.

 Throughout this paper, we define the input space $I = \mathbb{R}^d$ to be the set of all time series of length $d$.
 The value of a series $\z \in I$ at time $t \in \{1, \dots, d\}$ is denoted by $\z_t$.